In this Gardener's HQ guide, we'll explore cultivating Cobaea plants in your garden, indoor spaces, and other settings.

 Although they are half hardy perennials in nature, gardeners often treat the Cobaea plant as half hardy annuals.

-They have bell shaped flowers of white, yellow or purple.
+They have bell shaped flowers of white, yellow, or purple.
 Cobaea is know by the more common names of Cathedral bells, Mexican Ivy, and Cup and Saucer vine.

-They flower from summer to Autumn.
+They bloom from summer to Autumn.

 Cobaea scandens cup and saucer vine by Zixii.

-Once growing the tips of Cobaea should be pinched to create branching.
+Once growing, the young tips of Cobaea should be pinched to create branching.